apache/inlong-website/docs/sdk/dataproxy-sdk/go.md

 where:

 - `dataproxy.WithGroupID("test")` sets the GroupID;
-- `dataproxy.WithURL("http://127.0.0.1:8083/inlong/manager/openapi/dataproxy/getIpList")` sets the service registry URL;
+- `dataproxy.WithURL("http://127.0.0.1:8083/inlong/manager/openapi/dataproxy/getIpList")` sets the Manager URL;
 - `dataproxy.WithMetricsName("test")` sets the value of the metrics label: "name" of the `Client`.

 ### Call the Send/SendAsync method to send